Automattic/jetpack/to-test.md

 - Enable an RTL language.
 - Repeat the above testing instructions to ensure everything looks ok

+### Site accelerator

+In Jetpack 6.6 we started beta-testing a new Jetpack feature that allows you to serve a lot of CSS and JS files from the WordPress.com CDN instead of using your site's resources.
+In Jetpack 6.7, we're removing the Beta label and making that feature available to everyone!

+To test this, you can go to Jetpack > Settings > Writing in your dashboard and turn the feature on.

+- You can choose to speed up both images and static files, thus enabling the image CDN (formerly known as Photon) and the new feature.
+- You can choose to only turn one of the features on.

+When turning on the file feature, you should see the following:

+1. All Jetpack's CSS and JS files are now served from a CDN, using the `c0.wp.com` domain.
+2. All core WordPress CSS and JS files are also served from the CDN.
+3. If you use the WooCommerce plugin on your site, its files should also benefit from the CDN.

+You can check your site's source code for that domain once you've activated the feature.

 ### Shortcodes

 We've made some changes to [the Gist shortcode](https://en.support.wordpress.com/gist/) in this release.
 It should now be fully compatible with the AMP plugin.